ucsb/campus-cloud-docs/docs/gcp/guardrails.md

 ## IAM Deny Policies (Organization-Wide)

 IAM deny policies operate before role bindings are evaluated — they are absolute restrictions.
-The landing zone uses 4 deny policies at the org level:
+The Campus Cloud Landing Zone uses 4 deny policies at the org level:

 | Policy | What It Blocks | Exceptions |
 |---|---|---|